Britain's FTSE falls as mining stocks and HSBC lose ground

 Concerns about a slowdown in China, the world’s second-largest economy and a leading consumer of commodities, have also hit world stock markets, and the prices of oil and metals.

-This impacted metals prices and in turn hit mining stocks, with Anglo American falling 12.8 percent while Rio Tinto and Glencore declined 6 and 8 percent respectively..
+This impacted metals prices and in turn hit mining stocks, with Anglo American falling 9.4 percent while Rio Tinto and Glencore declined more than 4 percent. .

-Oil prices also fell, hitting energy shares, on renewed signs of market oversupply due to output from Iran and Saudi Arabia.

-In all, materials and energy shares trimmed 36 points off the index.

-Financials knocked 22.4 points off the index, with HSBC ending up as the biggest weight in the sector.
-It turned lower after gains at the open and was down 1.6 percent.
+HSBC turned lower after gains at the open and was down 1.4 percent.

 The bank promised higher dividends on Tuesday after a 14 percent profit drop fuelled doubts among some investors about the bank’s ability to continue growing payouts.